extouchtriangle/winlab_summer_2025/tutorials/vrs.md

 # Using VRSLib

-> Note:
->  Make sure you have ran `sudo make install` in the build directory of VRS
->  before doing this.

-VRSLib has many dependencies and it can be quite hard to link the dependencies in the right order.
-Because its CMake library file is not very polished (and there was only one file that needed it), G++ was used instead.
+VRSLib has many dependencies, and it can be quite hard to link them in the right order during compilation.
+If you want to compile them without using CMake (like I did for the one file I wrote using the library), here is the command to do so:
-The command is:

 ```bash
 g++ file_namename.cpp -o executable_name \
     -L/usr/local/lib \